 Spousal support is the money or alimony given by one spouse to the other after the relationship ends in a divorce or separation.
-One spouse is not subjected to provide spousal support until the spouse seeking support doesn’t prove that he or she is permitted to receive a certain amount regardless of their relationship status – married or unmarried.
+One spouse is subjected to provide a spousal support only if the spouse seeking support proves that he or she is permitted to receive a certain amount regardless of their relationship status – married or unmarried.

 Claiming Spousal Support

 Qualifying as a ‘spouse’ is crucial to seek spousal support.
 Spouses are:

 - People living in marriage-like-relationship for at least two years.

 - People who have lived in a marriage-like relationship and have a child together.

 If one spouse is entitled for spousal support, the amount and division of assets depend on the circumstances of the couple.